gbroiles/words/README.md

 .. or `56`.

-This measn that any number of words can map to a given byte in the original file.
+This means that any number of words can map to a given byte in the original file.
 Also note that "CAT" and "cat" and "Cat" will have 3 different values.

 The files holmes.txt is from the Gutenberg Project and is public domain to the best of my knowledge.